Avast Premium Security Review 2023: Is It Worth It?

 Cons

-• No parental controls or data breach monitoring
+• No parental controls

-Avast Premium Security features
+Avast features

+Because we tested this product using a Macbook Air, we’re not thrilled that the firewall only works for Windows users.
 The Webcam Shield, Avast’s webcam protection, is also only available to PC users.
 That is a valuable feature, so we hope Avast makes it an option for Mac users in the near future.

 Malware and antivirus scan

-We ran several scans while reviewing the software and were impressed at how fast even the Deep Scan checked through the files.
+We ran several scans while reviewing the software and were impressed at how fast even the Full Virus Scan checked through the files.
 From start to finish, it took fewer than nine minutes to scan more than 943,000 files.
 That’s pretty fast considering some scans can take a few hours to run.

 The Avast Premium Security Deep Scan page at 80%.